 Unlike some professions where you need a specific degree and license to practice the craft (such as law or medicine), the resume industry is not regulated.
 In the digital age, anyone can put up a website, a LinkedIn profile, and call themselves a resume writer, career coach, or job search coach.
 Understand that it takes YEARS to master the craft of resume writing and the career industry.
 It’s more than just great writing or editing skills.
 85% of resume writing is strategy: knowing the target of the client’s career, understanding their background in massive detail, and writing a document that strategically markets them.

 There are thousands of resume writers and coaches out there.
 I believe strongly in educating the population about the resume industry.
 I spent 3 years on the board for the National Resume Writers’ Association (the only nonprofit organization in the industry) whereby I mentored younger resume writers, spoke at annual conferences, and also served as the President-Elect and Ethics Chair of the organization for 10 months to help promote the ethics and image of the industry.
 Not everyone will actually take the time to be transparent and tell you the pitfalls to look for and what to consider when deciding on hiring a resume writer.
-I want to warn you of the resume scams that are often found on the internet today and how to avoid falling for them.
+I want to warn you of the resume scams that on the rise in the resume industry, how to review executive resume writing services, things to look for in reviews of executive resume writing services, and how to avoid falling for resume scams.

 Resume Scams #1: Lack of Verifiable Credentials